davidxw/ais-samples/README.md

 ### Scenario 2

-A record is inserted into a database table which raised a notification.
+A record is inserted into a database table which raises a notification.
 The notification is processed, transforming the record in XML format and writing it to a SharePoint list

 ### Scenario 3

 An email is received with an attachment.
 The attachment is placed in a blob storage container.
 The size of the attachment is unknown.

+# Deployment

+To fully deploy the sample scenarions in this repo the following steps are required.
+These steps are detailed in the sections below:

+1. Infrastructure Deployment
+2. Office 365 Connection
+3. Application Deployment - Logic App Workflows
+4. Application Deployment - APIM Definitions

-# Infrastructure Deployment
+## 1. Infrastructure Deployment

 In order to implement the above scenarios a number of Azure AIS Services are required:

 * Azure Logic Apps
+* Azure API Management
 * Azure Service Bus
 * Azure Cosmos DB (could be substituted with any other Azure database, e.g. PostgreSQL, SQL Server)
 * Azure Storage Account
+* Azure Log Analytics
+* Azure Application Insights

 Under the `infra` folder you will find Bicep templates that will deploy the required infrastructure.
 The template can be deployed using the folling Azure CLI command (run from the `infra` folder):